 The model is an adaptation of Kirby's (2001) iterated learning model with which it was shown that initially holistic languages can evolve culturally into compositional ones when the language is iteratively transmitted over generations through a transmission bottleneck (such that children only observe a subset of the target language).
-Vogt's model differs in a number of ways (see, Vogt, 2005a; b; 2007, for discussions).
-For the current study, it is most important to mention that Vogt's model allows communication in all directions, whereas Kirby's model only allows vertical communication (i.e. from adults towards children), as a result of which the transmission bottleneck is implicit during the children's development.
+Vogt's model differs in a number of ways (see, Vogt, 2005a, 2005b, 2007, for discussions).
+For the current study, it is most important to mention that Vogt's model allows communication in all directions, whereas Kirby's model only allows vertical communication (i.e., from adults toward children), as a result of which the transmission bottleneck is implicit during the children's development.

-The model implements a simulation of the Talking Heads experiment (Steels, Kaplan, McIntyre & Van Looveren, 2002) in which a population of agents plays a large number of guessing games to develop a language that allows the population to communicate about their world, which contains a number of coloured geometrical shapes.
-It is impossible to present all details of the model in this paper; the interested reader is referred to Vogt (2005a; b).
+The model implements a simulation of the Talking Heads experiment (Steels, Kaplan, McIntyre, & Van Looveren, 2002) in which a population of agents plays a large number of guessing games to develop a language that allows the population to communicate about their world, which contains a number of colored geometrical shapes.
+It is impossible to present all details of the model in this article; the interested reader is referred to Vogt (2005a, 2005b).
 For each guessing game, two agents are selected from the population arbitrarily: one speaker and one hearer.
-Both agents are presented eight objects (the context) randomly sampled from the virtual world that contains a total of 120 objects (12 colours x 10 shapes).
-Each agent individually tries to categorise the perceptual features of each object in the context using a method based on the discrimination game (Steels, 1996), whose details are irrelevant to the scope of this paper.
-Suffices to say that each object is categorised such that it is distinctive from all other objects in the context.
-If distinctive categorisation fails, a new category is constructed for which the object's perceptual features serve as exemplars.
-(Note that initially, each agent has no categories at all; these are all constructed when needed by these discrimination games.)
-Categories are represented as prototypical points in a 4-dimensional space, each dimension relating to a perceptual feature, which are the red, green and blue components of the RGB colour space and a shape feature.
+Both agents are presented eight objects (the context) randomly sampled from the virtual world that contains a total of 120 objects (12 colors \times 10 shapes).
+Each agent individually tries to categorize the perceptual features of each object in the context using a method based on the discrimination game (Steels, 1996), whose details are irrelevant to the scope of this article.
+Suffice to say that each object is categorized such that it is distinctive from all other objects in the context.
+If distinctive categorization fails, a new category is constructed for which the object's perceptual features serve as exemplars.
+(Note that initially each agent has no categories at all; these are all constructed when needed by these discrimination games.)
+Categories are represented as prototypical points in a 4-dimensional space, each dimension relating to a perceptual feature, which are the red, green, and blue components of the RGB color space and a shape feature.

 The 4-dimensional categories will be taken as the meaning of a whole expression.
-It has been shown that during the process of cultural evolution, the 4-dimensional meanings can be restructured to form meanings of lower dimensions.
-This way, conceptual spaces (Gärdenfors, 2000) are constructed, which could be interpreted as linguistic categories.
-This restructuring is guided by the language learning mechanisms that we explain shortly.
+It has been shown that during the process of cultural evolution, the 4-dimensional meanings can be restructured to form meanings